Are you a beginner photographer who doesn’t want to spend much money on equipment?

 It is the best camera I’ve ever used.

-It’s compact, lightweight, and has a great image sensor that lets me take pictures in daylight and at night without worrying about graininess or noise.
+It’s compact, lightweight, and has an excellent image sensor that lets me take pictures in daylight and at night without worrying about graininess or noise.

 It also features an incredible zoom lens that gets me up close and personal with my subjects without making them feel like paparazzi are stalking them.